theman-oj10/CareerSync/docs/UserGuide.md

 <div style="margin-top: 20px;"></div>

 #### Deleting an internship: `delete`

-With any internship manager, it is important to know how to delete an internship entry with all the relevant fields. <br>

-This command lets you delete the internship entry with the corresponding index (based on the displayed list at point of deletion)
+Let's you delete an internship entry from CareerSync.

 Format: `delete INDEX`